 Additionally, the personal statement is a one computed page in ERAS, and it must be between 750 to 850 words.
 Be sure that your statements fit in ERAS allotted space because if there are lines that exceed the length restrictions, the program will eliminate it.
 By the time that you know how long should a residency personal statement be, you must start writing it while you still have enough time.

-Common Structure of a Personal Statement and Tips
+Common Structure of an ERAS Personal Statement, Pro Writing Tips, and Tricks

 There are times that you need to shorten your essay to meet the ERAS personal statement word limit, so if you are asking yourself on how to do it, here are some tips to get started.

-⇒ Highlight all the adverbs: You need to read your personal statement again and highlight all the adverbs.
+- Highlight all the adverbs: You need to read your personal statement again and highlight all the adverbs.
 To shorten your essay, remove all adverbs such as very, really, absolutely, completely and extremely.
-Doing this is essential to complete the medical residency application process through making a concise essay and submitting a good one.
+Doing this is essential to complete the medical residency application process by making a concise essay and submitting a good one.

-If you are thinking to extend your personal statement because it is too short, and it does not meet the word count limit, then there are great tips that you can follow.
+If you are thinking to extend your personal statement because it has not correct personal statement word limit, and it does not meet ERAS personal statement length, then there are great tips that you can follow.

 Knowing the medical application steps before applying is important.
 It will help you manage your time.
 Following these tips in shortening or extending, your essay will help you in coming up with a clean and crisp personal statement that captures the interest of its readers, who will realize that you’re worth spending time for an interview.
 In short, write what you want them to know about why you want to study and make them interested in meeting and talking with you in person.